pippinbarr/v-r-5/process/to-do.md

 #### Movements

-- Dynamics: Translation side to side, lateral (dolly)
+- √ *X translation* Dynamics: Translation side to side, lateral (dolly)
-- Dynamics: Translation up and down, vertical
+- √ *Y translation* Dynamics: Translation up and down, vertical
-- Dynamics: Translation in and out, dolly?
+- √ *Z translation* Dynamics: Translation in and out, dolly?
-- Dynamics: Rotation/orbit (separate out? a rotating spot light like a lighthous
+- √ *Y orbit* Dynamics: Rotation/orbit (separate out? a rotating spot light like a lighthouse?)
-- Dynamics: On and Off
+- √ *On and off* Dynamics: On and Off
+- Do I now want the three axes of rotation??
+One of them won't do anything?

 ### Exterior exhibits to build